Hyundai Motor India: History

 HMC has set up a research and development facility (Hyundai Motor India Engineering – HMIE) in the cyber city of Hyderabad.

-As HMC's global export hub for compact cars, HMIL is the first automotive company in India to achieve the export of 10 lakh cars in just over a decade.
+As HMC's global export hub for compact cars, HMIL became the first automotive company in India to achieve the export of 10 lakh cars in just over a decade.
 HMIL currently exports cars to more than 87 countries.
-It has been the number one exporter of passenger cars in the country for the eighth year in a row.

-To support its growth and expansion plans, HMIL currently has a strong 1200 dealer network and more than 1,309 strong service points across India.

 In July 2012, Arvind Saxena, the Director of Marketing and Sales stepped down from the position after serving the company for seven years.

 In August 2018, Rakesh Srivastava, Director of Sales and Marketing at Hyundai India, resigned from his position after serving for six years.

 On 4 December 2018, Hyundai Motor India Ltd, announced the top-level management changes immediately.
 Seon Seob Kim assumed the responsibilities of MD and CEO from Young Key Koo.

 In 2019, Hyundai Motor Company invested around 1.1 trillion KRW in an additional EV production line and began manufacturing Kona Electric.

 In 2022, Hyundai Motor India Limited receives about 85% of its electrical power as eco-friendly energy from external power plants.
-Moreover, it is currently installing a stationary solar power system of 1.9MWp using the module factory’s roof with a size of 13,028m².
+Moreover, it is currently installing a stationary solar power system of 1.9MWp using the module factory's roof with a size of 13,028m².

+On 15 June 2024, Hyundai Motor India filed a draft prospectus with the Securities and Exchange Board of India seeking approval for an initial public offering.